JumpCrypto/podite/README.md

-<h1 align="center">Pod</h1>
+<h1 align="center">Podite</h1>
+<p align="center">Noun: the leg of a c<b>Rustacean</b></p>

 ### Serializing and Deserializing "Plain Old Data"

-Pod makes interacting with on-chain programs easy - if a Pod dataclass looks exactly like it’s on-chain rust equivalent, then you know it serializes the same way too.
+Podite makes interacting with on-chain programs easy - if a Podite dataclass looks exactly like it’s on-chain rust equivalent, then you know it serializes the same way too.
 No more arcane serialization libraries, no more surprises - get exactly what you expect.

-Pod was developed alongside [Solmate](https://github.com/nimily/solmate), a client code generator for Solana smart-contracts using the [Anchor Framework](https://github.com/project-serum/anchor) in rust.
+Podite was developed alongside [Solmate](https://github.com/nimily/solmate), a client code generator for Solana smart-contracts using the [Anchor Framework](https://github.com/project-serum/anchor) in rust.

 ### Key Principles